adaanene/Client_Server_Architechture_with_MySQL/project_5.md

         - verify that MySQL is running with `sudo systemctl status mysql`

-5. On the  **mysql client** install MySQL Client Software with the command:
+5. On **mysql client** install MySQL Client Software with the command:

     `sudo apt-get install default-mysql-client`

-## ESTABLISHING CONNECTION BETWEEN CLIENT AND SERVER VIA IP ADDRESS
+## ESTABLISHING A CONNECTION BETWEEN MySQL CLIENT AND MySQL SERVER VIA IP ADDRESS

 1. TCP 3306 port number is used by MySQL protocol to connect with the MySQL clients and utilities, so you need to edit the inbound rules settings for mysql server and open TCP port 3360 like in the beolow image

     ![port](./images/add_inbound_rule.png)

-2. Change the configuartion settings for MySQL on **mysql server* so that it allows remote conncetions
+2. Change the MySQL configuartion settings on **mysql server** so that it allows remote conncetions

 - open the file mysqld.cnf `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`